matuzalemmuller/Frevo/README.md

 ## Contribution

 Want to collaborate?
-Luckily I have a good job, but not everyone had the same opportunities that I had.
-I will be happy if you donate to a [charity](https://www.globalgiving.org/) as it will motivate me to work on more projects so I know that it will be helping someone.
+Luckily I have a good job, but not everyone has the same opportunities that I had.
+I will be happy if you donate to a [charity](https://www.globalgiving.org/) as it will motivate me to work on more projects so I know that I will be helping someone.

 Also, feel free to fork and/or star the project!